kubeshop/botkube-plugins/hack/assistant-setup/content/docs.botkube.io__examples-and-tutorials__getstarted.md

 Step 3: Connect to Your Preferred Communication Platform[​](#step-3-connect-to-your-preferred-communication-platform "Direct link to Step 3: Connect to Your Preferred Communication Platform")
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Follow the instructions provided on the Botkube Cloud Dashboard to connect Botkube to your preferred communication platform, such as [Slack](https://docs.botkube.io/installation/slack/cloud-slack) or [Microsoft Teams](https://docs.botkube.io/installation/teams/).
+Follow the instructions provided on the Botkube Cloud Dashboard to connect Botkube to your preferred communication platform, such as [Slack](https://docs.botkube.io/installation/slack/cloud-slack)or [Microsoft Teams](https://docs.botkube.io/installation/teams/).

 Step 4: Setting Up a Botkube Cloud Instance[​](#step-4-setting-up-a-botkube-cloud-instance "Direct link to Step 4: Setting Up a Botkube Cloud Instance")
 --------------------------------------------------------------------------------------------------------------------------------------------------------